trevormh/audio_player/readme.md

 2. Create virtual environment with `python3 -m venv venv`, activate it (on Mac/Linux) with `source venv/bin/activate` and install dependencies with `pip install`

-3. Start the program the root directory with `python3 demo.py`
+3. Start the program from the root directory with `python3 demo.py`